-- Final Table Score: Amazon Music vs Spotify
+Amazon Music vs Spotify comparison article featured image.

-In a hurry?
-Quick summary about Amazon Music vs Spotify
+In a Hurry?
+Amazon Music vs Spotify Quick Summary

 Now, are you curious about what makes each music streaming service stand apart from its competitors?
-Keep reading and find everything about this final comparison between Amazon Music vs Spotify.
+Keep reading and find everything about this final comparison of Amazon Music vs Spotify.

 You can play Spotify from all major digital assistants, including Google Assistant, Alexa, and Siri.
 Amazon Music pairs perfectly with Amazon’s Alexa-enabled devices, but you cannot access it through Google devices.